Hsabonchi/Redis-Node/README.md

 4. Install node_redis, as you may have guessed, is the Redis client for Node.js.
 You can install it via npm using the following command. `npm install redis`

 `Note that Redis doesn’t support nested objects.
-All the property values in the object will be coerced into strings before getting stored`
+All the property values in the object will be coerced into strings before getting stored`.

+- Redis stores data in a key-value format